ShanaFoster/osticket-prereqs/README.md

 <img src="https://i.imgur.com/GXuENdH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-Item two is an image of installing my SQl.My SQl is very important for logging into the OsTicking database
+"The image shows the installation of MYSQL.
+MySQL is essential for logging into the osTicket database."

   <p>

 <br />

 <img src="https://i.imgur.com/TodoNLz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Item 5 is showing an image of IIS manager, where the browser folder is located on the right.
-In the browser folder, browser 80 http is located.
-Once you click browser 80 http the osTicket systemshould launch.
-If the system isn't lauch it mean something was incorrectly done.
+"Image shows image  the IIS manager, where the 'Browser' folder is located on the right.
+Inside Browser folder, Browser 80 HTTP is located.
+Once you click browser 80 HTTP; the osTicket system should launch.
+If the system doesn't launch, it means something was incorrectly done.

 </p>